 This whole-berry cranberry sauce includes ripe figs and rum and is made in the slow cooker.
-It makes a great side dish on its own, but served over a nutty, creamy wheel of baked brie, it’s a particular amazing appetizer for all your holiday parties.
+It makes a great side dish on its own, but served over a nutty, creamy wheel of baked brie, it’s a particularly amazing appetizer for all your holiday parties.
 Get the recipe.

 Make your delicious creations stand out with this beautiful platter.